 This course introduces the student to the use of accounting information by managers.
 Topics include the use of accounting information for planning and control, capital investment, performance evaluation, decision-making, cash flow statements and financial statement analysis.

-This course focuses on the concepts and operation of the main components of word processor, electronic spreadsheet, database management and presentation software programs.
-Students will gain fundamental knowledge of a major software suite and learn skills that have practical applications in real world situations.
+This is an introductory course in computer applications that focuses on the effective use of word processing, spreadsheet, database and presentation software programs.
+Students will gain a fundamental knowledge of Microsoft Office 365 and learn skills that have practical applications in real world business situations.
+This course utilizes lectures and hands-on computer exercises.
 Lab fee required.

 This course deals primarily with economic problems.
 Emphasis is given to markets, production functions, economic role of government, agricultural problems, labor-management relations, imperfect competition, interest and capital, economic security, international trade and finance and economic development.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.